chenwusi2012/CS598_KSI/README.md

 ## Dataset (Data Download Instruction)

 To reproduce the result, the following dataset are used:
-- ***Discharge summary notes and accompanying ICD-9 diagnosis codes from MIMIC-III dataset***: To gain access to this dataset, pass the training "CITI Data or Specimens Only Research" at [https://about.citiprogram.org/](https://about.citiprogram.org/), and apply for the access to the MIMIC-III Clinical Database at PhysioNet at [https://physionet.org/content/mimiciii/1.4/](https://physionet.org/content/mimiciii/1.4/).
+- ***Discharge summary notes and accompanying ICD-9 diagnosis codes from MIMIC-III dataset***: To gain the access to this dataset, pass the training called "CITI Data or Specimens Only Research" at [https://about.citiprogram.org/](https://about.citiprogram.org/), and apply for the access to the MIMIC-III Clinical Database at PhysioNet at [https://physionet.org/content/mimiciii/1.4/](https://physionet.org/content/mimiciii/1.4/).
 After gaining the access, download `NOTEEVENTS.csv` and `DIAGNOSES_ICD.csv` from PhysioNet, and upload these two CSV files to a created folder `cs598_project` in Google Drive.
-The notebook `KSI_main.ipynb` will load these two CSV files from Google Drive.
+The notebook file `KSI_main.ipynb` will load these two CSV files from Google Drive.
 - ***Wikipedia pages of ICD-9 diagnosis codes***: This is available at [https://github.com/tiantiantu/KSI/blob/master/wikipedia_knowledge](https://github.com/tiantiantu/KSI/blob/master/wikipedia_knowledge).
-The notebook `KSI_main.ipynb` will download this file from the GitHub repository of the original paper automatically.
+The notebook `KSI_main.ipynb` will load this file from the GitHub repository of the original paper.

 ## Data Preprocessing

-The code for data preprocessing is included in the notebook `KSI_main.ipynb` and the Python file `preprocessing.py`.
-Please refer to section 3 of the notebook `KSI_main.ipynb` and the function in the Python file `preprocessing.py`.
+The code for data preprocessing is included in the notebook file `KSI_main.ipynb` and the Python file `preprocessing.py`.
+Please refer to section 3 of the notebook file `KSI_main.ipynb` and the function in the Python file `preprocessing.py`.

 ## Model Training

-The notebook `KSI_main.ipynb` and the Python file `training.py` includes the code for training the following four baseline deep learning models and the baseline models with the KSI framework:
+The notebook file `KSI_main.ipynb` and the Python file `training.py` include the code for training the following four baseline deep learning models and the baseline models with the KSI framework:
 - Recurrent neural network (RNN).
 - Recurrent neural network with attention (RNNatt).
 - Convolutional neural network (CNN).
 - Convolutional attention (CAML).

 ## Model Evaluation

-The code for model evaluation is included in the notebook `KSI_main.ipynb` and the Python file `testing.py`.
+The code for model evaluation is included in the notebook file `KSI_main.ipynb` and the Python file `testing.py`.

 ## Pretrained Model

-The folder pretrained_models includes the following pre-trained models:
+The folder `pretrained_models` includes the following pre-trained models:
 - RNN: `RNN_model.zip`
 - RNN with the KSI framework: `KSI_RNN_model.zip`
 - RNN with attention: `RNNattn_model.zip`